clyben/bf_interpreter/README.md

 - brainf
     folder that have some sample program from brainfuck.org

-- to compile:  gcc -o bf bf.hs
+- to compile:  ghc -o bf bf.hs